emmanuelgautier/validate-json/README.md

 | `valid`  | Whether the JSON file(s) are valid.  |
 | `errors` | The validation errors for each file. |

+## Schema Input Behavior

+The schema input is optional and can be omitted during the validation process.
+If the `schema` input is not provided, the action will perform a basic validation to ensure that the JSON files have the correct format.
+This basic validation checks for common JSON syntax errors and structure.

+However, it's **highly recommended to provide a custom JSON Schema** using the `schema` input.
+A custom JSON Schema allows you to define specific validation rules tailored to your JSON files.
+By using a custom JSON Schema, you can ensure that your JSON files adhere to your desired structure and requirements.

 ## About

 This action uses [ajv](https://ajv.js.org/) to validate JSON files.